Sweet 16 Analysis: Key Stats, Matchups To Watch In This Weekend's March Madness Action

 “Alabama thrives off on making threes in transition off of their defense,” said Lappas.
 “And it’s not a full court pressure.
 It’s a half court defense but they force a lot of steals, a lot of turnovers and that’s where they get those threes in transition.
 If you make them shoot those threes in the half court, which is what I think Mick Cronin is going to have them try to do, those threes aren’t the same.”

-UCLA plays at one of the slower tempos in the country (337th KenPom Adjusted Tempo) and they will need every bit of that half court execution here.MORE NEWS: Northwestern Women Beat Central Florida For First NCAA Tournament Win Since 1993
+UCLA plays at one of the slower tempos in the country (337th KenPom Adjusted Tempo) and they will need every bit of that half court execution here.MORE NEWS: Loyola Ramblers Make Best Of Living Under COVID Protocols As They Practice To Take On Oregon State In Sweet 16

 One other key to watch here.
 Free throw shooting.
 UCLA has gone just 9-of-16 and 6-of-13 in their last two games from the stripe while Alabama was 13-of-23 against Iona before hitting all 10 of their foul shots on Monday.
 The later we get in the tournament, the more those shooting woes can rear their heads and make the difference between moving on and heading home.